selena-groh/comp20-s2017-team3/status_report3.md

         1. Implement "multiplayer" so players can play from different computers
         2. Match players together
         3. Add game instructions for players

+# Comments by Ming
+* Good getting game board up
+* "Still need to make decision on how a person finds an opponent." => doesn't have to be perfect.
+Something hacked up will be perfect.
+Ask if anyone else is doing this.